-HMRC - OT18530 - LB Operating Model - The Role Of The CRM In PRT
+HMRC - OT18530 - PRT Compliance: LB Operating Model - The Role Of The CRM In PRT

 A key feature of the LB Operating Model is the introduction of the Customer Relationship Manager (CRM) role.
 CRMs now have a significant role in PRT compliance.